scriptituk/xfade-easing/README.md

 The `squareroot` and `cuberoot` easings focus more on the middle regions and less on the extremes, opposite to `quadratic` and `cubic` respectively:

-The `flipelastic` and `flipback` easings invert overshoots to keep the progress value within limits, see [Overshoots](#overshoots).
+The `flipelastic` and `flipback` easings invert overshoots to keep the progress value within limits, like faster and slower forms of `bounce` respectively, see [Overshoots](#overshoots).

 ![supplementary easings](assets/supplementary-easings.png)